 Zoom on the Briggs & Stratton 30742

-In a nutshell, the Briggs & Stratton 30742 is a portable generator mostly geared towards:
+In summary, the Briggs & Stratton 30742 is a portable generator especially useful for:

 In the sections ahead, the power characteristics, availability of various outlets, the portability, and any additional features of the device shall be discussed, including its emission compliance information.